jarrarhaider1214/docs/pages/user-guide/components/cluster/azure-cluster/azure-cluster.md

 ![1](imgs/1.jpg)

 1. **Node Pool**: Pool of nodes and complete configurations for that node.
-Node Pools can be more than one.
-1st node pool will always be Master node pool
+User can add more than 1 Node Pools as well by clicking the **+** icon.
+1st node pool will always be Master node pool.
+All the other node pools will be slave/worker node pools.

-2. Name of the **Node Pool**.
+   > Platform provides default values for Master node pools.
+All the other node pools will need to be configured by the users.

+2. **Clone:** To clone the configurations of current node pool and create another one similar to it.

 3. **Machine Type**: Machine type based on Cloud Provider selected.

 4. **Node Count**: Number of Nodes in the node pool.

 5. **Node Pool Role**: Role of node pool i.e. Master or Slave.
 (First Node Pool will always be master)

 6. **Subnet**: Subnet to associate with the machine depending on network.

 7. **Security Group**: Security Group to associate with the machine depending on network.

 ![2](imgs/2.jpg)